ahopkins/sanic-jwt/README.md

 Install from pypi using:

     pip install sanic-jwt

+_NOTE: This package is still in active development.
+It is recommended to build from GitHub for the latest version since there probably will not be another release to pypi until the package moves out of Beta._

 In order to add __Sanic JWT__, all you need to do is initialize it by passing the `sanic_jwt.initialize` method the `Sanic()` instance, and an authentication function.